ekhadley/puzzle/README.md

 just so many hand tuned parameters for a dataset.
 At least 8 in the corner detection alone, and it's still not enough.
 5 or so more in the side type identification, and maybe you couldn't even use this pipeline if you have highly irregular pieces, those without 4 corners, for example.
 So you can't just throw anything in here and expect it to work.
 You could probably get it to that point though if you really wanted to.
 But computer vision was not the focus of this project, which is why mine is mediocre.
 The solving is what drew me in, and it is definitely in a place I am happy with.
-On my decent setup, an i7, the 10x6 puzzle takes under 7 seconds to solve, and the 18x18 takes around 18 minutes.
+On my decent setup, the 10x6 puzzle takes under 7 seconds to solve, and the 18x18 takes around 18 minutes.
 I imagine this could go down  considerably with a more sophisticated search algorithm, or even multithreading (precalculate all match scores with multithreading?).